Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Increase in-memory queue size

-Most of the Jaeger clients, such as the Java, Go, and C# clients, buffer spans in memory before sending them to jaeger-agent/jaeger-collector.
-The maximum size of this buffer is defined by the environment variable JAEGER_REPORTER_MAX_QUEUE_SIZE (default value: about 100 spans): the larger the size, the higher the potential memory consumption.
-When the instrumented application is generating a large number of spans, it’s possible that the queue will be full causing the Client to discard the new spans (metric jaeger_tracer_reporter_spans_total{result="dropped",}).
+Most of the SDKs buffer spans in memory before sending them to jaeger-collector.
+The maximum size of this buffer is configurable (see respective OpenTelemetry SDK documentation): the larger the size, the higher the potential memory consumption.
+When the instrumented application is generating a large number of spans, it’s possible that the queue will be full causing the SDK to discard the new spans.

-In most common scenarios, the queue will be close to empty (metric: jaeger_tracer_reporter_queue_length), as spans are flushed to jaeger-agent or jaeger-collector at regular intervals or when a certain size of the batch is reached.
-The detailed behavior of this queue is described in this GitHub issueexternal link .
+In most common scenarios, the queue will be close to empty, as spans are flushed to jaeger-collector at regular intervals or when a certain size of the batch is reached.

 Modify the batched spans flush interval

-The Java, Go, NodeJS, Python and C# Clients allow the customization of the flush interval (default value: 1000 milliseconds, or 1 second) used by the reporters, such as the RemoteReporter, to trigger a flush operation, sending all in-memory spans to jaeger-agent or jaeger-collector.
+The SDKs allow the customization of the flush interval used by the exporters.
 The lower the flush interval is set to, the more frequent the flush operations happen.
-As most reporters will wait until enough data is in the queue, this setting will force a flush operation at periodic intervals, so that spans are sent to the backend in a timely fashion.
+As most exporters will wait until enough data is in the queue, this setting will force a flush operation at periodic intervals, so that spans are sent to the backend in a timely fashion.

 Collector settings

-jaeger-collector receives data from Clients and jaeger-agents.
+jaeger-collector receives data from SDKs.
 When not properly configured, it might process less data than what would be possible on the same host, or it might overload the host by consuming more memory than permitted.

 Adjust queue size

-Similar to the jaeger-agent, jaeger-collector is able to receive spans and place them in an internal queue for processing.
-This allows jaeger-collector to return immediately to the Client/jaeger-agent instead of waiting for the span to make its way to the storage.
+jaeger-collector is able to receive spans and place them in an internal queue for processing.
+This allows jaeger-collector to return immediately to the SDK instead of waiting for the span to make its way to the storage.

 The setting collector.queue-size (default: 2000) dictates how many spans the queue should support.
 In the typical scenario, the queue will be close to empty, as enough workers should exist picking up spans from the queue and sending them to the storage.
 When the number of items in the queue (metric jaeger_collector_queue_length) is permanently high, it’s an indication that either the number of workers should be increased or that the storage cannot keep up with the volume of data that it’s receiving.
 When the queue is full, the older items in the queue are overridden, causing spans to be discarded (metric jaeger_collector_spans_dropped_total).